jerabaul29/qrdump/README.md

 Execute ```/tests/run_all_tests.sh``` to run all tests.

+All tests passing on Ubuntu 18.04 with relevant pacakges installed.

 # Notes

 :warning: :construction: **this is a very recent tool still under construction; consider waiting a bit before starting to use the code here for production; contributions / feedback / code reviews welcome though** :construction: :warning: